wpmetabox/docsv2/docs/tutorials/create-team-members-page-meta-box-elementor.md

 ![Add the post type's name in the box](https://i.imgur.com/LECK97n.png)

-## Step 2: Create custom fields for the post type
+## 2. Creating custom fields for the post type

 Go to **Meta Box** &gt; **Custom Fields** to create a new field group.